BrianInGermany/BrianInGermany.github.io/games.md

 Before I joined the meetup, the world of gaming seemed rule-heavy and impenetrable to my only casual interest.
 But I've been having fun discovering games that liven up a get-together and make it easy to join in, instead of erecting a wall of rules...

 Have a look, and if you have any suggestions for new games, please comment!
+Note: please view table in horizontal mode if using mobile.

 :heart: = Favorite games with instructions on this website.